 How to Refinance Your Investment Property

-Refinancing an investment property can free up money for new investments, improve cash flow or give investors better loan terms, but it can cost a lot of money upfront.
-Plus, refinancing an investment property isn’t as easy as refinancing a primary house.
-Stricter requirements for cash reserves, complicated methods of accounting for rental income and high equity requirements can trip up investors.
+Refinancing an investment property can free up money for new investments, provide better loan terms or improve cash flow, but it can cost a lot of money upfront.
+Plus, an investment property refinance isn’t as easy as refinancing the mortgage on a primary home.
+Investors may find it challenging to meet stricter cash reserve minimums, complicated methods of accounting for rental income and higher equity requirements.

-Whether you own half a dozen rental properties or you’re a first-time real estate investor, it’s important to understand what it takes to refinance a rental property.
-This article explains the ins and outs of investment property refinancing so you can apply to refinance an existing investment property with confidence.
+Whether you own half a dozen rental properties or you’re a first-time real estate investor, it’s important to understand what it takes to refinance an investment property.
+In this article, we’ll cover the following steps involved in refinancing an investment property:

 - How to refinance your investment property

 Investment property refinance rates are typically higher than the rates on refinances for primary homes.
 You might see interest rate spreads that are 0.5% to 0.875% higher than a standard refinance rate, depending on your loan-to-value ratio and credit score.

 Should I refinance my investment property?

 With property values steadily rising, it might make sense to refinance your investment property — whether you’re looking to borrow against your equity through a cash-out refinance or simply get better loan terms.
 Still, make sure the numbers work in your favor before moving forward.
 Here are some worthwhile reasons to refinance an investment property: